ValancedBreakfast/CharmReValance/ReadMe.md

 #### Glowing Womb + Defender's Crest

 - Contact damage reduced to 3 (from 4)
-- Cloud duration increased to 2.8s and damage tick rate reduced to 0.18s (from 1s and 0.2s, respectively)
+- Cloud duration increased to 2.8s and damage to 19 (from 1s and 5, respectively)
 - Cloud radius greatly increased
+- While furious, cloud duration reduced to 1.1s dealing the same amount of damage

 ### Grimmchild